lakshmankumar12/nixPowerToolNotes/networking.md

 -X               # Show the packet’s contents in both hex and ASCII.
 -XX              # Same as -X, but also shows the ethernet header.
 -v, -vv, -vvv    # Increase the amount of packet information you get back.
--c               # Only get x number of packets and then stop.
+-c <pkt-count>   # Only get x number of packets and then stop.
 -s               # Define the snaplength (size) of the capture in bytes.
 Use -s0 to get everything, unless you are intentionally capturing less. (default is typically 96, older: 68)
 -S               # Print absolute sequence numbers.
 -e               # Get the ethernet header as well.